Othenente Makan: Plot

 The feudal families of Thekkumpattu and Vadakkumpattu have been friendly, though scheming, rivals in the region.
 The scions of the two families, Thekkumpattu Kunji and Vadakkumpattu Chandutty, are set to marry.
-However, when the Vadakkumpattu family conducts the yearly festival at the temple, the Vadakkumpattu family head makes sure that their own side of the fair eclipses that of Themkkumpattu side.
-In a fit of jealousy, the Thekkumpattu family head (Kunji's father) disturbs an elephant in order to spoil the charm, but in the ensuing chaos, the Vadakkumpattu family head is stamped underfoot by the elephant.
+However, when the Vadakkumpattu family conducts the yearly festival at the temple, the Vadakkumpattu family head makes sure that their own side of the fair eclipses that of Themkkumpattus'.
+In a fit of jealousy, the Thekkumpattu family head (Kunji's father) disturbs an elephant in order to spoil the charm, but in the ensuing chaos, the Vadakkumpattu family head is crushed by the elephant.

 Chandutty learns that the Thekkumpattu head is responsible for his uncle's brutal death.
 Enraged, he attacks the Thekkumpattu family, kills the family head and all males and lays siege to the family, prohibiting any relations including marriage.
 As a result, Kunji becomes an orphan and a prisoner in her own house under the patrol of the soldiers of her ex-fiancé.
-She is left with nobody except a couple of her trusted maids and servants.
+She is left with nobody except a couple of trusted maids and servants.
 Chandutty himself is consumed in bitterness and anger, and distances himself from Kunji as well as normal family life.

 One of Kunji's uncles, who was travelling, arrives.
 He tries to protect Kunji and trains her in martial arts, but is killed as soon as he is discovered by Chandutty's men.

 One day, the legendary warrior from the north, Thacholi Manikkoth Othenan, finds himself at the door of Thekkumpattu house.
 Smitten by Kunji, he requests to be accommodated for the night.
 Kunji is no less smitten by the impressive Othenan as well.
 Othenan is accommodated unbeknownst to Chandutty's patrol.
 At this point Kunji wishes that she might bear a son who can avenge the insult that Chandutty has inflicted on her family.
-She pours her heart out to Othenan, winning his emotional support, and they consummate their relationship overnight.
+She pours her heart out to Othenan, winning his emotional support, and they consummate their relationship that night.
 Othenan leaves in the morning with a promise to return on the day of the coming festival to face off Chandutty, liberate Kunji and marry her.